wyattjoh/step-setup-go-workspace/README.md

 - `package-dir` (optional) The path inside `$GOPATH/src` to use.
 If left empty, the step will use the environment variables to figure out where to put the code.
+- `gopath` (optional, default: `$GOPATH`) This should contain a path to the workspace where the code should be installed.
+Use this when `$GOPATH` contains multiple directories.

 # Example